 The combinatorial database was imported directly into the MassHunter software to interrogate uHPLC-MS data.
 For this analysis, a series of control and smoke-exposed Cabernet Franc wine grapes were used.
 As an example of the output from MassHunter for this analysis, a schematic of the final workflow is shown in Figure A3.
 The first step required input in the form of exact masses from the combinatorial glycoside database.
 The MassHunter software then utilizes a proprietary algorithm (with exact masses as input) to identify potential matches in uHPLC-MS data.
 From the Cabernet Franc data analyzed, a variety of putative VP-glycosides were identified at elevated levels in the smoke-exposed sample set when contrasted to the control wine grapes (data not shown).
-Of particular interest was the strong match for syringyl-glucuronide, as the glucuronic acid family of sugars has not been reported in the literature.
+Notable, was the strong match for syringyl-glucuronide, as the glucuronic acid family of sugars has not been reported in the literature.
 If this finding can be confirmed, it would mean that current methods for assessing the impact of smoke-exposure neglect an entire class of glycosides.
-It remains to be determined if such glycosides are present at high enough levels in smoke-exposed wine grapes to influence sensory perception in the resulting wine.
+It remains to be determined if such glycosides influence the sensory perception of wine made using smoke-exposed berries.